Spicy Grilled Chicken (A 21-Day-Fix-Friendly Recipe)

 Seriously!
-Thats it!
-I can't get enough of this, and I had 2 thighs, so I counted 2 reds.
+That's it!
+I really can't get enough of this.
+I had 2 thighs, so I counted 2 reds.
 Don't forget to count containers for any sides you serve with this, including potatoes, corn, veggies, or fruit.

-Since I follow 21 Day Fix, I sometimes like to prepare a meal without using yellow containers (carbs).
+Since I follow the 21-Day Fix, I sometimes like to prepare a meal without using yellow containers (carbs).
 I wanted to make this meal with what I had on hand, but the options are limitless!
 Some sides you can serve this with are: